Raptors of mainland Eurasia

 We aim to be practical.
 The identification characters mentioned have been regarded by us to be useful in at least some situations.
 We have made an effort to use terminology which is both consistent and as minimal as possible.

 Raptors of mainland Eurasia.
-Accipiters.
-Android app.
-Published 4 November 2016.
+Accipiters, Harriers, Honey-buzzards and Kites.
+Android app. ver 1.3.1 Published 3 May 2017.
 Download from Google Play, search for "Raptors Accipiter"

 Raptors, or diurnal birds of prey, as understood here, consist of two only distantly related groups, hawks, eagles and vultures (order Accipitriformes) and falcons (order Falconiformes).
 The common thing between them is their habit of preying on birds and small mammals, although many consume reptiles and larger insects too, and several are more or less specialised carrion eaters.